 We engage with Yukoners across the territory through Skills Clubs, hands-on workshops, in-school presentations, and competitions.
 We showcase trades and technology training in exciting and creative ways, while supporting teachers and volunteers to offer content that engages and inspires students.

 We work with mentors, coaches, and volunteers, partners in industry and education, and all levels of government to invest in Yukon’s next generation of skills tradespeople.
 We work together to connect Yukon youth with hands-on opportunities to explore meaningful and rewarding careers in skilled trades and technologies.

-While it’s not a requirement, board members generally take a lead role in planning and executing Territorial and National competitions.
+While it’s not a requirement, board members generally take a lead role in planning and executing competitions.

 Lorraine McRae, Director

 Kelsey Schmidt, Director, RSE Heavy Equipment Technician

 Are you interested in joining the board?
 Please contact email@example.com for more information.